Moving is already stressful. Throwing a cat into the boxed-up, laborious mix can make it…

 Changes in Eating Habits

 Any change in eating habits and subsequently weight can be a sign of concern for pet parents and should be investigated further.
 Cats can avoid food altogether, barely touch it or overeat when they are stressed.
 Since eating habits can be a symptom of very serious medical concerns as well if you notice a change in your cat’s eating it’s advised to bring this up to your vet to determine if your cat may be ill.

 What Can You Do?

 Another thing that you can do to reduce your cat’s distress of being left alone is to make sure your cat’s environment is stimulating with plenty of cat-friendly activities.
 Cat houses (can even be an open cardboard box), food puzzles, toys, and even cat-friendly television shows that you can find online may distract your cat from your absence and keep them engaged in activities not related to your presence.

-If you have already helped your cat with these suggestions and are still struggling with a stressed cat, there are products on the market to help ease separation fear.
+Have you already helped your cat with these suggestions?
+Are you still struggling with a stressed cat?
+There are products on the market to help ease separation fear.
 CBD Cat Treats can be a great option.
 They utilize the nonpsychoactive ingredient in the hemp plants to naturally and safely calm pets.
 CBD can offer benefits for both humans and pets as the reviews indicate.

 It is often difficult to deal with cats that have separation anxiety.
 Hopefully, some of the symptoms we have listed can help you understand the reasons for your cat’s behaviors and suggest treatments that can help your cat feel better.
 If you have any other suggestions for treating cat anxiety feel free to leave a comment!